Macedonia (Greece): Regional identity of Greek Macedonians

 Macedonians (Μακεδόνες, Makedónes /el/) is the term by which ethnic Greeks originating from the region are known.
 Macedonians came to be of particular importance prior to the Balkan Wars, during the Macedonian Struggle, when they were a minority population inside the multiethnic Ottoman Macedonia.
 The Macedonians now have a strong regional identity, manifested both in Greece and by emigrant groups in the Greek diaspora.
-This sense of identity has been highlighted in the context of the Macedonia naming dispute in the aftermath of the break-up of Yugoslavia, in which Greece objected to its northern neighbour calling itself the "Republic of Macedonia".
+This sense of identity has been highlighted in the context of the Macedonia naming dispute in the aftermath of the break-up of Yugoslavia, in which Greece objected to its northern neighbour calling itself the "Republic of Macedonia" (now North Macedonia).
 This objection is the result of this regional identity, and a matter of heritage for northern Greeks.
 A characteristic expression of this self-identification was manifested by Prime Minister Kostas Karamanlis at a meeting of the Council of Europe in Strasbourg in January 2007, declaring that "I myself am a Macedonian, and another two and a half million Greeks are Macedonians".
+The naming dispute was finally resolved in 2018 by the Prespa agreement, which includes an explicit clarification that the citizens of the Republic of North Macedonia are not related to the ancient Hellenic civilization that inhabited the northern region of modern-day Greece.
+Specifically, Article 7 mentions that both countries acknowledge that their respective understanding of the terms "Macedonia" and "Macedonian" refers to a different historical context and cultural heritage; when reference is made to Greece, these terms denote the area and people of its northern region, as well as the Hellenic civilization, history and culture of that region.
+When reference is made to the Republic of North Macedonia, these terms denote its territory, language and people, with their own, distinct, history and culture.